Children’s friendship problems can be overwhelming for them. Here’s how we can respond in a helpful manner.

 When your child is calm and has had plenty of time to move out of their big emotions, then it’s time to talk.
 As tempting as it will be to tell your child how to handle the situation, try not to.
 If you want them to grow into an adult who can make good decisions and act instead of purely reacting, you have to allow them to practise.
 So guide, but don’t take over.
 Obviously, the younger the child, the more guiding you will have to do.
 Be aware, there is no instant fix, but you can help your child navigate the drama.

-Well-known Australian Psychologist Andrew Fuller says that first, your child needs to decide whether they want to fix the friendship or not.
+First and foremost, your child needs to decide whether they want to fix the friendship or not.
 Unhealthy, unhappy friendships shouldn’t be maintained.
 Maybe new friends are the answer.
-Fuller provides strategies for mending friendships and making new friends in this resource that you might like to discuss with your child.

 Talking to your kids about friendship is really important, not just when things are going badly.
 Teach kids to recognise what makes a good friend.
 When things are going well ask them what they like about their friends and what they like about themselves when they are around those people.